isb-cgc/readthedocs/docs/source/sections/GettingStartedWithR.rst

 Basic Information
 -----------------
-R is a great way to with the cloud pilot data.
+Working in `R <https://cran.r-project.org/>`_ is a great way to access the cloud pilot data.
 We can perform Big Queries, statistically model data, and easily visualize the results.
 R programming is easier and more robust then ever before.

 Installation
 -----------------------------------